gnosis/pm-trading-db/README.md

 The -i option sets the network id.

-Open another window and go to the gnosis.js folder, deploy the contracts and run gnosisdb tests.
+Open another window and go to the pm-js folder, deploy the contracts and run pm-trading-db tests.
 This emulates the creation of oracles, events and markets.
 Docker containers must be up because *tests require ipfs, and* of course *Ganache-cli* too:

 ```
 npm run migrate
-npm run test-gnosisdb
+npm run test-pm-trading-db
 ```

 The execution will furnish all the contracts' addesses in the `node_modules/@gnosis.pm/gnosis-core-contracts/build/contracts` folder as parts of the build artifacts.